 - AWS RDS has no (reader/writer) endpoints - only Aurora has

-- RDS does not support Oracle features, such as Multitenant Database,
+- RDS does not support Oracle enterprise features, such as Multitenant Database,

 Real Application Clusters (RAC), Unified Auditing, Database Vault, and more

-- install Oracle yourself on EC2 instance if certain feature is required
+- install Oracle yourself on EC2 instance if a certain feature is required

 Multi-AZ vs Read-Replicas

-- RDS Read-Replicas improve performance and because they can be promoted to master, they also improve durability (thus also high-availability)
+- RDS Read-Replicas improve performance and because they can be promoted to master, they improve durability as well (thus also high-availability)

 - RDS multi-az means that in one AZ is master and in another zone are stand-by systems, thus only HA is improved, performance is not